hohehohe2/spatial/README.md

 # spatial
-Fast Kd-Tree implementation (and slow adhoc BVH implementation) using Eigen.
+Fast Kd-Tree implementation (more accurately 1-d tree but you can modify the code to k-nearest easily) using Eigen.
+Slow adhoc BVH implementation.

 For those who can help yourself.